asainsbury/vagrant-maker/README.md

  ```

  ### Cisco conditional loop
- As I work on both linux hosts and network devices, I put in a conditional statement to check the host type
+ As I work on both Linux hosts and network devices, I put in a conditional statement to check the host type

  ```
       if host['type'] == "cisco"